-DT-D and IA developed the methodology and DT-D and AT implemented and tested it in GIS, obtaining results analyzed also by IA.
-DT-D prepared the manuscript with contributions from all co-authors.
+Author contributions.
+DTD and IA developed the methodology, and DTD and AT implemented and tested it in GIS, obtaining results analyzed also by IA.
+DTD prepared the paper, with contributions from all co-authors.

-Competing interests
+Competing interests.
 The authors declare that they have no conflict of interest.